PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-4/observability-simulation-lab.md

 ### Kubernetes cluster

-This lab runs on any K8s cluster, we recommend using a free trial account on Google Cloud Platform.
+This lab runs on any K8s cluster with few adjusts on the ingresses, we recommend using a free trial account on Google Cloud Platform.
 You can create one through this [documentation](https://cloud.google.com/free).
+You can download and install the Google CLI `gcloud` by checking this [document](https://cloud.google.com/sdk/docs/install).

 In case you use a GCP account for this lab, we provided the Google Kubernetes Engine (GKE) recommended configuration below: